KCSO Full Interstate Victim List, Mid-May 1975

 [To open the pdf in another tab, hover your cursor over the pdf, then click on the box-and-arrow icon that appears in the upper right-hand corner of the pdf.]

-A full list of all files pertaining to the above that I have made available on this site can be found here, as well as on the sidebar of this blog under the title "List of ALL 1974-1975 KCSO UFH Files."
+A full list of all files pertaining to the above that I have made available on this site can be found here, as well as on the sidebar of this blog under the title "KCSO File Index."

 The record below specifically consists of pages 1-2 [rotated], 3-4, and 6-9 from Box 25, Folder 11, "924-25-11 California Criminal Intelligence" of the King County Archives' Dropbox.

 The first two pages of the pdf are scans of the covers of the original physical KCSO manila folder, the contents of which were scanned to become the file folder "924-25-11 California Criminal Intelligence."
-The pdf pages that follow consist of the full, most comprehensive list of victims across states from the King County Archive/KCSO files.
+The pdf pages that follow consist of the full, most comprehensive list of victims across states (and British Columbia) from the King County Archive/KCSO files.

 Comments